RhuanVL/Netflix-Clone/README.md

 # Netflix-Clone
-In this repository is a Netflix Clone.
+In this repository is a Front-End clone of Netflix.